lardieri/PowerShell/README.md

 Because when I'm off duty, I'm a recreational Windows user.

+## Remove-TargetStrings

+Empty out the contents of `<target>` nodes in an XLIFF localization file.
+This is needed by certain translation tools to repopulate the translations.

 ## Combine-Playlists

 Combine multiple Windows Media Player `.asx` playlist files into a single `.asx` playlist file.